Summoner 2: Story

+Within the now defiled Sepulchure the party not only find Krobelus but also a corrupted Surdama Kir and the Tempest itself unleashed.
+Splitting up, Morbazan aids Neru in finding vengeance again Krobelus while Taurgis and Sangaril defeat Kir, leaving Maia, Iari, and Yago to fight first a corrupted incarnation of the dead Rosalind before fighting the Tempest itself.
+Maia is mortally wounded while attempting to defeat the Tempest, forcing Iari to combine her soul with hers.
+The combined entity is finally able to defeat the Tempest, upon which Maia/Iari are transformed into a remade Tree of Eleh that sits upon the site of the Sepulchure.
+In the aftermath Morbazan returns to the Realm of Twilight, Yago sails back to Medeva, Neru departs to places unknown, while Taurgis and Sangaril remain in Halassar to mourn the loss of their friend.

 Reception

-The original Summoner 2 received "generally favorable reviews", while A Goddess Reborn received above-average reviews, according to the review aggregation website Metacritic.
+The original Summoner 2 received "generally favorable reviews", while A Goddess Reborn received "mixed or average reviews", according to the review aggregation website Metacritic.
 Star Dingo of GamePros December 2002 issue said of the former game, "Anyone willing to dive into this science-fantasy swirl will be duly rewarded with one of the more memorable and unique RPGs to ever grace the PS2.
 Unfortunately, it's a plunge most will be unwilling to take...on the surface, Summoner 2 looks a little too cold."
 (Note: GamePro gave the PlayStation 2 version 3/5 for graphics, and three 4/5 scores for sound, control, and fun factor.)
 Four issues later, he said of the latter, "While it may not be the most technically advanced RPG on the market by any stretch of the imagination, Summoner: A Goddess Reborn still manages to break through its weaknesses to stretch your imagination."
 (Note: GamePro gave the GameCube version two 3.5/5 scores for graphics and control, and two 4/5 scores for sound and fun factor.)

 GameSpot named the same console version the best GameCube game of February 2003 in review.